Enable Extract Refresh Scheduling and Failure Notification

 Managing schedules from the server

-In your organization it might be more appropriate to manage embedded credentials and refresh schedules centrally from the server.
-If you do that, you might clear the check boxes in the Embedded Credentials section described in the steps above, so that Tableau Desktop publishers do not see schedule options during publishing.
+In your organisation it might be more appropriate to manage embedded credentials and refresh schedules centrally from the server.
+If you do that, you might clear the tick boxes in the Embedded Credentials section described in the steps above, so that Tableau Desktop publishers do not see schedule options during publishing.

 Managing schedules centrally enables you to distribute extract refresh and subscription tasks, so you can run them when most people are offline.
 It also enables you to oversee which credentials are embedded in connections.

 For more guidelines for managing schedules and refreshes on the server, see Provide access to data sources(Link opens in a new window) and Keep data fresh(Link opens in a new window) in Everybody’s Install Guide.